reg-cllec/coffee/README.md

 ### Reflection:
 - In the future I would like to add:
   - progress bar for loading more in the shop list
+  - split into categories of transformer, viewdata, repository, presenter files.